Full name: Republic of Turkey

 The Ottoman state arose at the end of the 13th century in northwest Anatolia and crossed into Europe around 1354, conquering much of the Balkans.
 In 1453, they captured Constantinople, bringing the Byzantine Empire to a close.
 At its peak during the 16th and 17th centuries, the Ottoman Empire extended well into central and southeast Europe, across north Africa and much of west Asia.
 But by the late 17th and 18th centuries, Ottoman power was waning and beset with internal rebellions while the Russian Empire expanded and asserted itself as a protector of Christians in Ottoman territories.

-Turkey historically has good relations with the US and has assisted international missions under NATO and the United Nations.
-It has the second largest standing military force in NATO and has been actively involved in trying to find a resolution to the ongoing conflict in neighbouring Syria.
+Turkey historically has good relations with the US and has assisted international missions under NATO and the UN.
+It has the second largest standing military force in NATO and has been involved in trying to find a resolution to the ongoing conflict in neighbouring Syria.

 Politics and administration